 Dr. Min Jiang is Associate Professor of Communication Studies, Affiliate Faculty of International Studies at UNC Charlotte, and Research Affiliate at the Center for Global Communication Studies, University of Pennsylvania.
 She is an Advisory Board Member of Project Mosaic, a university social science research initiative and co-coordinator of Digital Arts, Sciences & Technologies (DAST), a College of Liberal Arts & Sciences initiative in digital humanities.
 She teaches graduate and undergraduate courses in new media technology, global media and research methods.

 Highly interdisciplinary, her work blends new media studies, political communication, international communication, legal studies, and information science.
 She’s written on Chinese digital technologies (search engine, social media), business, policies, social activism, and digital diplomacy.
-Her work has appeared in Journal of Communication, New Media & Society, Social Science Computer Review, Electronic Journal of Communication, Policy & Internet among other academic journals.
+Her work has appeared in Journal of Communication, New Media & Society, Social Science Computer Review, International Communication Gazette, Electronic Journal of Communication, Policy & Internet among other academic journals.
 She is writing a book tentatively titled China vs. Information.

 Reuters, Foreign Policy, New Scientist, The Chronicle of Higher Education, Al Jazeera English among other media outlets have interviewed her.
 Her work has also appeared in The Diplomat, Nikkei Asian Review and China-U.S. Focus.
 Many research institutions have invited her to present her work or funded her research including: